laviealon/RoutOp/designDocumentPhase2.md

 1. The program should be able to inform the user when a task/project can’t be scheduled due to task overlap/lack of time

 2. When a task/project can’t be scheduled the user should be given the choice to either give up scheduling the current task or modify their schedule so that the current task can be scheduled

 3. If the user decides to continue scheduling the current task, our program should provide the user with the minimum number of hours he/she needs to remove from the current taskload to schedule the current task.

 4. The user should be allowed to remove a task or change the duration of a task

 To accomplish 1 we have added a new use case class called Checker that checks if a task/project can be scheduled in a week.
 For FixedTasks, Checker implements a method called CheckScheduleFixedTask that checks if a task overlap would occur once the user schedules the current FixedTask.
 As for NonFixedTask and projects, Checker checks if the user has enough time in the week to work on the NonFixedTask/project.
 Unfortunately, our priorities in wrapping up the project did not allow us to implement steps 2-4, but we hope that a future expansion of Routop would enable for these features we designed.
+The commit messages corresponding to these changes can be found on (1) Nov 13 'convert public to private'- even though the name does not reflect changes in Checker, in this commit all codes in checker class were added to our program.
+(2)Nov 13 'added checker to the UI', where the check class is connected to the UI.

 **Use of GitHub Features**